qase-tms/qase-javascript/qase-cypress/README.md

 - `qase.parameters` - set the parameters of the test case
 - `qase.groupParameters` - set the group parameters of the test case
 - `qase.ignore` - ignore the test case in Qase.
 The test will be executed, but the results will not be sent to Qase.
+- `qase.step` - create a step in the test case

 For example: